renovate-bot/gemini-cli-extensions-_-bigquery-conversational-analytics/BIGQUERY_CONVERSATIONAL_ANALYTICS.md

+# Setup

+## Required Gemini CLI Version

+To install this extension, the Gemini CLI version must be v0.6.0 or above.
+The version can be found by running: `gemini --version`.

 ## BigQuery Conversational Analytics MCP Server

 This section covers connecting to a BigQuery instance.